-Today’s entry for the TLFL reader review competition is by reader H. If you enjoyed it let us know.
+Today’s entry for the TLFL reader review competition is about Qantas QF1 First class Sydney to Singapore by reader H. If you enjoyed it let us know.
 We don’t encourage criticism of reader reviews as these are not professional writers and you may not like everyone’s style of writing.
 I don’t edit them to the same degree as I would a professional writer TLFL uses.

 But to gauge which people enjoyed most, let us know in the comments below if you enjoyed it.
 It’s good to see a review of Qantas A380 in first since its recent refurbishment – I really enjoyed my flight with Paul a few years ago before they updated it.